petie/automwrite-take-home/README.md

 # Automwrite TakeHome

 Please find a copy of the assessment in this folder, and the text with different tones in the folder titled "different tones" in this repo.
+The exercise is to provide a .docx output that would be client presentable.

 ## Overview
 REST API that transfers writing styles between documents.